+I am Associate Professor of Global Literature at Western Carolina University, a Fulbright Scholar, and 2018 winner of the Sturgis Leavitt Award from the Southeastern Council on Latin American Studies.
 After completing my PhD in Comparative Literature at UNC-Chapel Hill, I was hired as an Assistant Professor of Spanish by the Department of Modern and Classical Languages at the University of North Dakota in Fall 2009.
+I joined the faculty at WCU in 2014.

-Published fall 2013 by the University of Arizona Press, my book Telling and Being Told: Storytelling and Cultural Control in Contemporary Mexican and Yukatek Maya Literatures examines representations of Maya storytellers and storytelling in Yucatec Maya literatures.
-More broadly, my academic specialization is in contemporary Latin American literatures and cultures, with my research interests being indigenous rights movements in Latin America, Postcolonial Theory, Subaltern Studies, and Digital Humanities.
+Also published the University of Arizona Press in the fall of 2013, my book Telling and Being Told: Storytelling and Cultural Control in Contemporary Mexican and Yukatek Maya Literatures examines representations of Maya storytellers and storytelling in Yucatec Maya literatures.
+More broadly, my academic specialization is in contemporary Latin American literatures and cultures, with my research interests being Indigenous rights movements in the Americas, Subaltern Studies, and Digital Humanities.

 Up top you can find information about the courses that I am teaching and have taught here at WCU, as well as links to my current CV.